Akatsuki667/holbertonschool-binary_trees/README.md

 ### 14-binary_tree_balance.c
 Write a function that measures the balance factor of a binary tree.
 - If tree is NULL, return 0.

+### 15-binary_tree_is_full.c
+Write a function that checks if a binary tree is full.
+- If tree is NULL, your function must return 0.